htcondor/htcondor/docs/users-manual/running-a-job-steps.rst

     any needed files that contain the proper keystrokes needed for program input.
 Make certain the program will run correctly with the files.
- The HTCondor Universe.
-    HTCondor has several runtime environments (called a universe) from which to choose.
-Of the universes, two are likely choices when learning to submit a job to HTCondor: the standard universe and the vanilla universe.
-The standard universe allows a job running under HTCondor to handle system calls by returning them to the machine where the job was submitted.
-The standard universe also provides the mechanisms necessary to take a checkpoint and migrate a partially completed job, should the machine on which the job is executing become unavailable.
-To use the standard universe, it is necessary to relink the program with the HTCondor library using the *condor_compile* command.

-    The vanilla universe provides a way to run jobs that cannot be relinked.
-There is no way to take a checkpoint or migrate a job executed under the vanilla universe.
-For access to input and output files, jobs must either use a shared file system, or use HTCondor's File Transfer mechanism.

-    Choose a universe under which to run the HTCondor program, and re-link the program if necessary.

  Submit description file.
     Controlling the details of a job submission is a submit description file.
-The file contains information about the job such as what executable to run, the files to use in place of ``stdin`` and ``stdout``, and the platform type required to run the program.
-The number of times to run a program may be included; it is simple to run the same program multiple times with multiple data sets.
+The file contains information about the job such as what executable to run, how much memory and cpu cores are needed to run the job, and many other details about the job.

-    Write a submit description file to go with the job, using the examples provided in the :doc:`/users-manual/submitting-a-job` section for guidance.
+    Write a submit description file to go with the job, using the examples provided in the :doc:`/users-manual/submitting-a-job`
+    section for guidance.

+    There are many possible options that can be set in a submit file, but most submit files only use a few.
+The complete list of submit file options can be found in :doc:`/man-pages/condor_submit`.

  Submit the Job.
     Submit the program to HTCondor with the *condor_submit* command.
     :index:`condor_submit<single: condor_submit; HTCondor commands>`
+    HTCondor will assign the job a unique Cluster and Proc identifier as integers separated by a dot.
+You use this Cluster and Proc id to manage the job later.

 Once submitted, HTCondor does the rest toward running the job.
-Monitor the job's progress with the *condor_q* :index:`condor_q<single: condor_q; HTCondor commands>` and *condor_status* commands. :index:`condor_status<single: condor_status; HTCondor commands>` You may modify the order in which HTCondor will run your jobs with *condor_prio*.
-If desired, HTCondor can even inform you in a log file every time your job is checkpointed and/or migrated to a different machine.
+Monitor the job's progress with the *condor_q* :index:`condor_q<single: condor_q; HTCondor commands>` and *condor_status* commands. :index:`condor_status<single: condor_status; HTCondor commands>` If desired, HTCondor can even inform you in a log file about changes to the state of your job -- when it starts executing, when it uses more resources, when it completes, or when it is preempted from a machine.

 When your program completes, HTCondor will tell you (by e-mail, if preferred) the exit status of your program and various statistics about